Skip to main content

 The severe weather event began developing earlier in the week when a strong low-pressure system moved eastward across the central United States.
 By Tuesday evening, the system had intensified significantly, producing powerful thunderstorms capable of generating tornadoes across several states.

-According to meteorologists at the National Weather Service, a massive parent thunderstorm system traveled along a 200-mile path across northern Illinois and northern Indiana.
+According to meteorologists at the National Weather Service, a massive parent thunderstorm system travelled along a 200-mile path across northern Illinois and northern Indiana.
 This storm remained active for more than seven hours, producing multiple tornado reports and widespread damage across the region.

 At least eight tornado sightings were reported across Illinois and Indiana during the initial outbreak, while additional tornadoes were recorded farther south in Texas.
 Severe storms accompanying the system produced powerful wind gusts and hail as large as golf balls, creating dangerous conditions for residents and damaging buildings, vehicles, and infrastructure.